SceneMaker/VisualSceneMaker/plugins/mindbotrobot/DEVELOPER.md

 ```

 Create a folder for the rosjava workspace, name it how you like, for this tutorial we name it 'mindbot_vsm_ws'.
-With the following commands we create a source folder and rosjava creates for us a package and a project which contains a Subscriber and a Publisher:
+With the following commands, we create a source folder, and rosjava creates for us a package and a project which contains a Subscriber and a Publisher:

 ```
 mkdir mindbot_vsm_ws